A mutation-selection model for general genotypes with recombination: Concave selective costs: Existence and stability of equilibria

-If the conditions of Theorem~\ref{T:increasing_condition} hold, trajectories starting from $0$ will either converge as time goes to infinity to an equilibrium state in $\H_+$ or diverge to a measure with infinite total mass.
-We therefore wish to consider conditions that will ensure the existence of an equilibrium with finite total mass.
+If the conditions of Theorem~\ref{T:increasing_condition} hold, trajectories starting from $0$ either converge as time goes to infinity to an equilibrium state in $\H^{+}$ or diverge to a measure with infinite total mass.
+We therefore wish to consider conditions that ensure the existence of an equilibrium with finite total mass.
 One approach is to compare the concave selective cost to a multiplicative selective cost.
-This produces the small benefit over the general existence result of Theorem~\ref{T:existequil} of providing an explicit value of $\nu(\M)$ that is ``small enough'' to guarantee the existence of finite equilibria.

-\begin{corollary} Suppose that the selective cost $S: \G \rightarrow \bR$ satisfies the conditions of Theorem~\ref{T:increasing_condition} and also satisfies the bound
+This produces the small benefit over the general existence result of Theorem~\ref{T:existequil} of providing an explicit value of $\nu(\M)$ that is small enough to guarantee the existence of finite equilibria. \begin{corollary} \begin{itemize} \item[(a)] Suppose that the selective cost $S: \G \rightarrow \bR$ satisfies the conditions of Theorem~\ref{T:increasing_condition} and also satisfies the bound

 for all $m' \in \M$ for some constant $\xi > 0$ and function $\tau:\M \rightarrow \bR_+$ such that